-(Revised and updated from an earlier version.)
+(Revised and updated from an earlier version)

 At Baby Sleep Science we don’t like the term “four-month regression,” because the changes in sleep that occur around 3–4 months old aren’t really a regression at all; they result from a permanent change in sleep architecture.

-A healthy newborn (free of colic, reflux or other medical concerns) will sleep until one of three things happens: 1) hunger, 2) another need (wet/dirty diaper), 3) sleep is no longer needed.
-This pattern is difficult at first, but for most families sleep unfolds as you expect it to: Your baby begins life with fragmented sleep and frequent feedings.
+A healthy newborn (free of colic, reflux, or other medical concerns) will sleep until one of three things happens: 1) hunger, 2) another need (wet/dirty diaper), 3) sleep is no longer needed.
+This pattern is difficult at first, but for most families sleep unfolds as you expect it to; your baby begins life with fragmented sleep and frequent feedings.
 Virtually every parent is prepared for disrupted sleep at this time.
-Over the course of the first few months or so, the interplay between sleep and the three waking factors are intuitive.
+Over the course of the first few months or so, the interplay between sleep and those waking factors is intuitive.
 As you get to know your baby, you start to learn when he or she will be sleepy, and you anticipate that need.
-As your baby needs less-frequent feedings, he or she will naturally start to sleep longer stretches during the day and at night.
+As your baby needs less frequent feedings, he or she will naturally start to sleep longer stretches during the day and at night.
 These stretches might start with three hours, but over the course of a few weeks, they grow to four hours, then five hours, and so on.
 Some lucky parents might even see their baby naturally sleep through the entire night during this time (10–12 hours straight!).
 This is a beautiful progression that feels very natural and appropriate.

-This waking is meant to be protective (adults have it too).
+The brief waking that happens at the end of a sleep cycle is meant to be protective (adults have it too).
 It allows your baby to briefly check in with the environment and ask, “Am I ok?”
-When we fall asleep, we expect our conditions to remain constant throughout the night, so if your baby has fallen asleep in your arms and you then transferred him or her to the crib, the crib will feel wrong when he/she hits the checking wake-up.
+When we fall asleep, we expect our environment to remain constant throughout the night, so if your baby has fallen asleep in your arms and you then transferred him or her to the crib, the crib will feel wrong when s/he hits the checking wake-up.
 This means that after every sleep cycle, your baby will probably wake up, and you can interpret his or her cries as, “Hey, Mom!
 Dad!
 Something is wrong here!”